 Technically this should have been my introductory post, but my online journalism module needed a blog entry.
 So that’s where the Charles Dickens entry fits in, oh well.
 So here goes!
-My name is Najmah Bibi but you can call me Naj, I am currently studying journalism at Anglia Ruskin University.
+My name is Najmah.
+I’m currently studying journalism at Anglia Ruskin University.

 So how did I get into journalism?
 Well, when I was younger, apart from playing with dolls I was always reading and writing but I never had a lifelong ambition of becoming a journalist.
 So I had the moment of clarity when I was 21, stuck looking for a job in business administration, I realised that I needed a career change.
 So here I am four years later.
 I hear/read everywhere how hard it is to get into journalism.
 A month ago I attended the ‘So You Want To Be A Journalist’ conference in London.
 In which, the only advice I heard from other journalists was start a blog and make a brand of yourself, although I was a little sceptical of this at first, then I thought why not give it a try – I have nothing to lose.